The Snubs Of The 2020 BAFTA Nominations Tell The Same Infuriating Story

 Advertisement

-We're not in happily-ever-after land, though, are we?
-Out here in the real world, we're deep in another round of film awards, and #BAFTAsSoWhite is trending on Twitter.
+We're not in happily ever after land, though, are we?
+Out here in the real world, we're balls deep in another round of film awards and #BAFTAsSoWhite is trending on Twitter.

 Advertisement

-The gender situation is no better, particularly over in the Best Director category where Greta Gerwig has been snubbed.
-Her film Little Women has at the very least been acknowledged in the Best Adapted Screenplay category, but the dismissal of Gerwig's credentials as a director, alongside those of Lulu Wang (The Farewell) and Céline Sciamma (Portrait of a Lady on Fire), only amplifies the bigger, historic problem the film industry has with female filmmakers.
+The gender situation is no better, particularly over in the Best Director category where Greta Gerwig has been snubbed once more.
+Her film Little Women has at the very least been acknowledged in the Best Adapted Screenplay category, but the repeated dismissal of her credentials as a director, alongside those of Lulu Wang (The Farewell) and Céline Sciamma (Portrait of a Lady on Fire), only amplifies the bigger, historic problem the film industry has with female filmmakers.

 There's some small comfort to be had from the four nominations earned by For Sama.
-The harrowing documentary created waves as it moved through the film festival circuit last year and made a huge impact on audiences when it landed on Channel 4.
-It's now nominated for Best British Film, Outstanding Debut By A British Writer, Director or Producer, Film Not In The English Language, and Best Documentary.
+The harrowing documentary created waves as it moved through the film festival circuit last year and made a huge impact on audiences when it landed on Channel 4, too.
+It's now nominated for Best British Film, Outstanding Debut By A British Writer, Director or Producer, Film Not In The English Language and Best Documentary.

-The most infuriating thing about this is that the lack of people of colour and women in the nominee pool isn't a surprise at all.
-It's not new, and it's almost expected despite coming at a time when the need for diversity is readily addressed in the industry and shouted about on social media but, clearly, is failing to effect real change.
+The most infuriating thing about this is that the lack of black, Asian and female representation isn't a surprise at all.
+It's not new and it's almost expected despite coming at a time when the need for diversity is readily addressed in the industry and shouted about on social media but, clearly, is failing to effect real change.
 It's hard to anticipate when we'll reach a tipping point in the industry's sincere recognition of the talents and achievements of people of colour and women; for now we can hope that the outrage which prompts trends like #BAFTAsSoWhite is taken as seriously as it should be.
-This repetitive exclusion isn't just a hashtag, it's a painful reality which reminds communities that they're not welcome in the prestigious white male circle that is the film awards.
+This repetitive exclusion isn't just a hashtag, it's a painful reality which reminds communities that they're not welcome in the 'prestigious' white male circle that is the film awards.

 Advertisement